btnwtn/moovies/README.md

 $ yarn start
 ```

+## Todo

+All data is currently requested directly from the Movies DB API.
+To cut down on
+API requests I would probably implement a localstorage persistence layer.
+This
+is super easy to do with
+[`redux-persist`](https://github.com/rt2zz/redux-persist).
+Which would in turn
+require a Redux implementation, which could also be used as an in-memory cache.

+- Implement Redux.
+- Implement Redux-Persist.

+Search bar is currently only on the Index, would be nice to incorporate this
+onto the MovieDetail page.

+- SearchBar on MovieDetail page.

+`lib/Movies` is in a somewhat messy state, there's probably some room to
+refactor this.
+Actually, this would probably be replaced by a Redux
+implementation anyway.

 ## Supported Browsers

 Because this is a technical demo I will be using `display: grid`.
 The app should